markipol/redline-temperature-map/README.md

 # Redline Temperature Map
 Redline is an open source system which can help you monitor and display temperatures of rooms in a multi-floor building in a 3D environment.
 The project is currently in a working prototype state.
 The client uses the Godot game engine, and queries a Flask server behind Gunicorn and Nginx (and, in the included server [installation instructions](server/README.md), Cloudflare Tunnel, although that is optional) for temperatures of rooms.
 The system shows temperature data for a room on a graph when that rooms info point is clicked.
 The system can report real data from a Raspberry Pi temperature sensor.
 Future data points could be added, however, for now, temperature is the only supported data point.
 Here is a video demo of the system: https://www.youtube.com/live/GGxRg7EWbFo.
 There is currently a Windows and Linux client.
 ## Development process
-The models, Godot client, server, and temperature sensor code were developed entirely solo by me (markipol) over 12 weeks, as my Capstone Project for the La Trobe University Bachelor of Cybersecurity.
+This working prototype was developed over the 12 week Capstone Project subject of the La Trobe University Bachelor of Cybersecurity degree, over a period of a two-week team formation and project selection and introduction period, followed by 5 two-week sprints.
 ## Models

 <picture>